sw1zpwr/whitebit-api/Private/http-private-v4-trade-doc.md

 `Ask` - sell order

-`Limit order` - to place this order, you need to fill the 'Price' and 'Amount' fields.
+`Limit order` - to place this order, you need to fill in the 'Price' and 'Amount' fields.
 If this order finds a corresponding order on the opposite side, it will be executed.
 Otherwise it will be placed into the orderbook.

 ___
 ### Trading balance